Table of contents

 After assessing your basic salon startup costs, you can start to think of ways to trim these expenses and create a realistic budget.
 Here are a few things that can help you cut costs at a salon.

-Maximise your salon space
+Maximize your salon space

-Minimise your equipment and product costs at your salon
+Minimize your equipment and product costs at your salon

-When you first open a salon, learn how to create a cost effective salon scheduling strategy that will allow you to save money on stylists equipment and supplies.
+When you first open a salon, learn how to create a cost effective salon scheduling strategy that will allow you to save money on stylists equipment ans supplies.
 That means you might have stylists with opposite schedules share a styling station, or you could limit the number of shampoo stations.

 After determining what you need, look for deals on equipment and products.
 Many of the products and equipment you need can be purchased at wholesale prices, with a valid cosmetology license.
 This can significantly lower your costs for salon supplies.